Miguel Layún

 Miguel Arturo Layún Prado (born 25 June 1988) is a Mexican former professional footballer who played as a right-back.

-Over the course of a 17-year career, Layún represented nine clubs across five different countries.
+Over the course of his 17-year career, Layún represented nine clubs across five countries.
 He is best remembered for his time at Club América, where he won three league titles.
-During his stint in Europe, he captured a Primeira Liga championship with Porto, and upon returning to Mexico, he added another league title with Monterrey.
+During his stint in Europe, he became the first Mexican footballer to play in Serie A. Later, he captured a Primeira Liga championship with Porto, and upon returning to Mexico, he added another league title with Monterrey.

 An international since 2013, Layún represented Mexico at the 2014 and 2018 FIFA World Cups, the 2017 FIFA Confederations Cup, and two CONCACAF Gold Cups, winning the 2015 edition.

 Club career

 Gallos Caliente Tijuana

 In 2006, Miguel Layún began his professional career with Gallos Caliente Tijuana, which was Queretaro reserve team in Primera "A".
 He debuted on a match against Monarcas Morelia Primera "A" on 5 October 2006.

 Veracruz

 After being transferred to C.D.
 Veracruz in his home state, Layún debuted in the Primera División during the Clausura 2007 tournament on 28 April against Necaxa.
 The match ended in a 1–1 draw.

 He went on to stay with the club until 2009, with Veracruz ultimately being relegated to the second division.
 Layún managed to score his only goal with Veracruz in a 5–1 victory against Tampico Madero on 25 February 2009, scoring the fifth and final goal.